KxSystems/docs/docs/ml/toolkit/graph/graph.md

 Syntax: `.ml.delCfg[graph;nodeId]`

 * `graph` is a graph originally generated using `.ml.createGraph`.
-* `nodeId` is a unique symbol denoting the name of a configuration node to be deleted.
+* `nodeId` is a symbol denoting the name of a configuration node to be deleted.

 returns the graph with the named node removed